shriyanyamali/shriyanyamali/README.md

 ## About

-I'm a Junior at Newark Charter High School interested in computer science and law.
+I'm a Junior at Newark Charter High School.
 Here are some things about me:

 - My favorite movie is The Prestige.
 - I enjoy Cooking and playing [Clash Royale](https://royaleapi.com/player/YL0YPJRG8).